Residential intervention and enforcement policy

 Failure to comply with a statutory notice or order, depending on the circumstances of the case, may result in the instigation of legal action, Civil Penalties and/or works in default.

 The service of statutory notices and the making of orders may be carried out in parallel with other action, detailed elsewhere in this policy.
-For example, we may serve an Improvement Notice for works to an HMO whilst investigating non-compliance with mandatory licensing or bad management at the same property.
+For example, we may serve an Improvement Notice for works to an House in Multiple Occupation whilst investigating non compliance with mandatory licensing or bad management at the same property.

 Landlords or owners, who fail to comply with their obligations, requiring formal action by the Council, may be subject to targeted interventions on other properties they own.